The Best Tips for Curly Hair

 Getting your hair trimmed at least every eight to twelve weeks is especially important for textured hair because it’s more vulnerable to split ends and breakage than straighter types.
 Getting rid of damaged ends on the regular will also prevent splits from traveling up the hair shaft and could require your stylist to cut off more than you were bargaining for.

 Handle with care

 Curly hair is delicate and never more so than when it’s wet.
 So, proceed with caution.
 That means squeezing dry with a microfiber towel (as opposed to rubbing with a traditional cotton bath towel, which can abrade fragile strands) and detangling with a wide tooth comb, beginning at your ends and slowly moving up to your roots.

 Protect from heat styling

 Heat can cause damage to all hair types, but it can be especially harmful for curls.
 Too much heat can cause dryness and premature breakage as well as impacting curl definition.
 Heat styling on a regular basis can also have an impact on your curl pattern and diminish shine.
 So whether you use a diffuser or a curling iron to enhance or even out your curls, it is imperative that you use a heat protectant to maintain the hair’s integrity.
-Prose makes staying protected easy by lacing many of their conditioners with heat-shielding ingredients such Wheat and Soy Amino Acids plus Arginine.
+Prose makes staying protected easy by lacing many of their conditioners with heat-shielding ingredients such as arginine.

 Add shine in-shower